-Survivor Wild Yeast Chardonnay (case of 6)
+Survivor Wild Ferment Chardonnay 2018 (case of 6)

 A barrel-fermented wine that rewards oatmeal and lime on the nose with layers of citrus on the palate.
 This wine is showing excellent oak integration.